-The evening will feature the winners of the 2018 Young Architects Program, Jennifer Newsom and Tom Carruthers, co-founders of Dream The Combine, who will speak about their work on the temporary outdoor installation at MoMA PS1, in conversation with GSAPP faculty member Christoph Kumpusch at 7pm.
-The discussion will be followed by a reception in the installation at 8pm.
+GSAPP Summer Social featured the winners of the 2018 Young Architects Program, Jennifer Newsom and Tom Carruthers, co-founders of Dream The Combine, who spoke about their temporary outdoor installation at MoMA PS1, in conversation with GSAPP faculty member Christoph Kumpusch.

 The Young Architects Program (YAP), is an annual competition hosted by The Museum of Modern Art and MoMA PS1 that fosters innovative architecture.
 Past winners include GSAPP alumni and faculty, Andrés Jaque, The Living, William E. Massie, MOS Architects, nARCHITECTS, Obra Architects, SHoP, SO-IL, WORKac, and Xefirotarch.
 This year’s winning design, Hide & Seek, by Dream The Combine, in collaboration with Clayton Binkley of ARUP, is currently on view at MoMA PS1 through September 3, 2018.